younyzhu/younyzhu.github.com/Composition_Visualization/README.md

 2. try to fix the composition visualization problem and fix.
 2. It seems ssao do not work, so I just put it down first.

+* 6/8/2014
+1. add color picker to changed the model color

 **Till now incluse files**

       <!--Css style-->